b4n9z/DeathPulse/README.md

   setMaxHealth: false # allow setMaxHealth command to all player
   viewHealth: false # allow viewHealth command to all player
   viewDeathData: true # allow viewDeathData command to all player
+  viewDebtData: true # allow viewDebtData command to all player
   resetHealth: false # allow resetHealth command to all player
   matchHealth: false # allow matchHealth command to all player
   removeDeathData: false # allow removeDeathData command to all player